MDSplus/Documentation/docs/reference/tdi-reference/trees.md

 # Trees

+> TODO: the first couple of sections should probably live in ..guide/trees-read-write.md?

 ## Referencing Nodes in TDI

-While a shot is open, an expression may simply use a Node's name or [path](#node-paths) to reference it.
+While a shot is open, a TDI expression may simply use a node's name or [path](#node-paths) to reference it.
 However, these paths may not contain wildcards as they are meant to reference a single node.
 Additionally, `-` and `^` cannot be used to reference parent nodes.
 (TODO: Stephen to verify)

 Only nodes in the top-most shot of the [stack](#shot-stack) can be referenced in this way.
+(TODO: as opposed to what?)

 When possible, a node referenced in this way will compile to a [`NID`](#node-id-nid), which allows for storing references to other nodes in the tree.